ampproject/cdn-configuration/README.md

 This README contains instructions for the releases on-duty engineer.
 To learn more about AMP releases, please see release documation at https://github.com/ampproject/amphtml/tree/main/docs.

-[^note]: These workflows replace the actions on the internal release dashboard.
-It does not, however, replace the error monitoring systems.
-Please check the internal doc for links to monitor errors and performance.
+[^note]: These workflows replace the actions on the internal release dashboard as part of the transition to open source.

 ## Deploying and promoting a release